kubotan/Bungeen/README.md

 Bungeen is a plugin that connects to another Minecraft server by right-clicking a signboard.

 # Installation method
 Please put jar in the plugins folder.
+Please put it only in the plugin folder of spigot or bukkit.

 Note: It is recommended that you use a protection plug-in such as LWC or WorldGuard.
 Required plugin BungeeCord.